-Hacker group circumvents Apple's Touch ID fingerprint scannerAlex Wagner - Deputy Managing Editor, News Desk
+Hacker group circumvents Apple's Touch ID fingerprint scannerAlex Wagner - Editorial Director of News and Content

 One of the new features of the iPhone 5s is its Touch ID fingerprint scanner, which is meant to help make it quick and easy for a user to add a layer of security to their smartphone.
 Of course, as is likely to happen with any new smartphone security feature, some folks set out to try and get around the Touch ID system once the iPhone 5s hit store shelves.
 One group appears to have done just that using a copy of the device owner's fingerprint.